Ktanningbed/htn-challenge/README.md

 The database used is SQLite3 and two tables were created: users and skills.

 users includes
--Unique ID
+- Unique ID
--name
--company
--email
--phone
+- name
+- company
+- email
+- phone

 skills includes
--User ID (references a particular users unique ID) -skill
+- User ID (references a particular users unique ID)
--rating
+- skill
+- rating

 The API
 =======